rachel-rice/ready-set-baked/readme.md

 **Tech used:** HTML, CSS

-Built a basic informational website for a bakery.
+Built a concept informational website for a bakery.
 Really got to play around with some CSS and HTML.
 Added styles and responsiveness for different screen sizes.

 ## Lessons Learned: